brodyholt/Danish-Reinsurance-Tempered-Stable-Loss-Modeling/README.md

 ## 3. Limitations

 ### **Single dataset scope.**
 The analysis was conducted on one dataset covering one country, one peril, and one historical period (Denmark, fire, 1980–1990).
+Replicability across different lines of business and loss characteristics remains to be established.

 ### **Simulation-based goodness-of-fit testing.**
 Goodness-of-fit testing (Kolmogorov-Smirnov, Anderson-Darling) relied on a two-sample simulation approach rather than direct CDF evaluation.
 This is because a CDF evaluation would require inversion of the characteristic function via fast Fourier transform followed by numerical integration, a slow and computationally expensive process.
 Simulation of tempered stable quantities is relatively quick via accept-reject sampling with stable quantities generated exactly using the Chambers, Mallows and Stuck method.
 This introduces additional variance.
 As such these values should be interpreted as relative rankings across models.